-For snow or wind protection, an effective windbreak will always need to account for the low pressure build up behind your panels, and allow for small amounts of air to pass through.
+For snow or wind protection, an effective cattle windbreak fence will always need to account for the low pressure build up behind your panels, and allow for small amounts of air to pass through.
 This prevents an eddy from forming on the backside of your panels that may draw snow or wind back towards the panels, eliminating its effectiveness.

 When choosing between creating a portable and static windbreak to protect livestock, the primary factors become ease-of-access and location.
 Static designed windbreaks will create a stronger, long-term solution for protecting calving areas and structures.
 They provide better stability and can double their usefulness for corralling and livestock enclosures.

-Portable windbreaks are normally created using chains of windbreak panels mounted to steel piping and sometimes used in conjunction with a portable base similar to a trailer.
+Portable cattle windbreaks are normally created using chains of windbreak panels mounted to steel piping and sometimes used in conjunction with a portable base similar to a trailer.
 These allow ranchers to quickly alternate location and direction based on incoming weather patterns.
 An additional benefit to portable windbreaks allows ranchers to relocate livestock to fresh areas and allow the damaged soil to regenerate in previously used areas.
 This helps maintain a healthy herd and prevent illness.

 When designing a layout for windbreaks, you must first decide on the order of protection you would like to achieve.
 Will snow or wind be your priority?
 Each region often recommends a specific layout for their windbreaks, and some counties even offer tax credits or assisted financing based on the design you choose.